justinhartman/nix/_posts/2017-06-09-complete-list-of-html-meta-tags.md

 ## Create Custom Meta Tags

-Use custom meta tags to store data that you need in JavaScript instead of hard-coding data into your JS source code.Here's some examples:
+Use custom meta tags to store data that you need in JavaScript instead of hard-coding data into your JS source code.
+Here's some examples:

 ```html
 <meta name='google-analytics' content='1-AHFKALJ'>